cau-se/cp-dsl-replication/README.md

 - This opens the *Import Projects* dialog
 - Click on the *Browse...* button to select the directory of the UVic project.
 - This opens a file dialog.
-- Navigate to the `cp-dsl-replication/projects/` directory.
+- Navigate to the UVic project example in the `cp-dsl-replication/projects/` directory of the replication package.
-- Select `UVic` and click *Open*.
+- Select `UVic` directory and click *Open*.
-- Now there should be one project listed under projects.
+- Now the UVic Project should be listed under *Projects*.
 - Click *Finish*
 - If the welcome pane is still shown, close it by clicking on the X new the label *Welcome*.
-- Now you should see the IDE with a *Model Explorer* and an *Outline* on the left, a large empty area (for the editor) and a *Properties* and *Problem* view at the bottom.
+- Now you should see the IDE with a *Model Explorer* and an *Outline* on the left, a large empty area (for the editor) and a *Properties* and *Problem* view at the bottom, depending on your Eclipse layout.
 - Click in the *Model Explorer* on the arrow/plus sign in front of the word UVic.
 This unfolds the project and you can see 4 files labeled:
   - configuration.oconf